sonos/api-web-sample-app/README.md

 # Installation/Setup
 ## Without Docker
 1. Open Terminal/command prompt and Clone this repository.
-2. In a terminal/command prompt, navigate to this repo and run the following commands:
+2. In a terminal/command prompt, run `sh sample-app/run.sh`
-3. `cd sample-app/Server`
-4. `npm start`
-5. `cd ../Client`
-6. Run the command `npm start`
+3. Open a new terminal/command prompt window, `*ngrok http 8080*.`
+4. Configure the forwarding url from ngrok on the developer portal using steps mentioned in the section [Configuration of url in developer portal](#Configuration of url in developer portal)

 # Configuration
 ## Create client credentials